6 Important landing page benefits [+ key components]

 You spend $10 to acquire 1 customer.

-Now, you create a dedicated landing page for your ad campaign, and your conversion rate doubles, for the same marketing spend.
+Now, you create a dedicated landing page for your Google ad campaign, and your conversion rate doubles, for the same marketing spend.

 So, now you are acquiring 40 customers by spending $200.